DeyYed/DeyFinder/README.md

 ## 📝 Notes & tips

 - Keep resume files under **5 MB**.
 Larger files are rejected client-side.
 - Only PDF, DOCX, and TXT files are supported today.
-Extend `extractResumeText` in `server/index.js` to add more formats.
+Extend `extractResumeText` in `api/lib/jobFinder.ts` to add more formats.
-- When shipping to production, host the frontend and backend under the same domain or update `VITE_API_URL` + `CLIENT_ORIGIN` accordingly.
+- For local development, export `VITE_API_BASE_URL` so the frontend knows where to reach your serverless functions.
+In production, deploy both together on Vercel for same-origin requests.
 - Gemini requests are bounded to the first ~8 K characters of the resume to stay within context limits while remaining performant.

 ## ✅ Roadmap ideas